Hospice Eligibility and Qualification

 There are certain signs and symptoms that one should be aware of that would aid in deciding whether hospice care is right for you or a loved one.
-If you or someone you love is experiencing fatigue or weakness that never really goes away, has a decreased appetite or no appetite at all, difficulty swallowing, weight loss, malnutrition, difficulty doing day to day activities, recurrent infections, and recurring hospitalization, we can help and they may be eligible for home hospice care.
+If you or someone you love is experiencing fatigue or weakness that never really goes away, has a decreased appetite or no appetite at all, difficulty swallowing, weight loss, malnutrition, difficulty doing day to day activities, recurrent infections, and recurring hospitalization, they may be eligible for our home hospice care services.

 Although our eligibility guidelines are a bit more open-ended, the agencies in charge of helping patient’s pay for their care have guidelines with less wiggle room.
-Typically most insurance providers and agencies require a physician’s diagnosis that states that the patient has a terminal illness and has a life expectancy of 6 months or left.
-However, this isn’t the sole determinate and each case is unique.
+Typically, most insurance providers and agencies require a physician’s diagnosis that states that the patient has a terminal illness and has a life expectancy of 6 months or less.
+However, this isn’t the sole determinant and each case is unique.
 Keep in mind that hospice care aims to be affordable for both the patient and the patient’s family.
-Sometimes providers cover 100 percent of the costs.
+In some cases, providers cover 100 percent of the costs.

 Medicare & Hospice